 If the certificate is already installed and working, there are three ways to check the hashing algorithm: in a web browser, in an online checker and in a command line.
 To check the hashing algorithm of the certificate that is not installed on the server is not a problem as well (refer to section 4).

-The green bar or the padlock in the browser address bar bears a lot of information about your certificate.
-When clicking on it you can find the hashing algorithm among other info.
-These are the steps to perform in Chrome:
+The padlock or the tune icon in your browser address bar features a lot of information about your SSL certificate.
+You can find the hashing algorithm and other info when you click it.

 The command to check the hash function used in the certificate signature: